 For your AEs to be effective demand generators, it's crucial to measure and continuously optimize their performance.
 Setting clear KPIs related to demand generation and conducting regular progress reviews allows you to identify areas for improvement and adjust strategies accordingly, ensuring that your AEs are always aligned with the company's growth objectives.

 Account executives are typically responsible for reporting on their sales performance and progress towards sales targets.
+Compensation for account executives usually includes a base salary combined with additional cash compensation such as commissions and bonuses.
 Common performance metrics include sales revenue growth, the number of new clients acquired, client retention rates, sales pipeline velocity, conversion rates, and customer satisfaction ratings.
-Regular sales reports and dashboards are often provided to the hiring manager and sales team, highlighting successes, challenges, and areas for improvement.
+Regular sales reports and dashboards are often provided to the hiring manager and sales team, highlighting successes, challenges, and areas for improvement, and may also track compensation metrics such as average base salary and additional cash compensation.
+For example, in San Francisco, account executives can expect an average base salary of $80,000, with additional cash compensation such as commissions often bringing total earnings significantly higher.
 By closely monitoring these metrics, account executives can identify trends, adjust their strategies, and ensure they are on track to meet their goals.

 To land an account executive role, consider the following tips: